-Easter isn’t complete without a freshly made loaf of Tsoureki made by our Yiayia Koula, it’s been a while since Yiayia made the family tsoureki, and living so far away can be hard for her to delivery a fresh baked loaf.
-So it was time for us to step up (you know step up the game and take charge) and start baking- this recipe is a little time consuming but trust us the end result is worth the wait.
+Easter isn’t complete without a freshly made loaf of Tsoureki made by our Yiayia, it’s been a while since Yiayia made the family tsoureki, and living so far away can be hard for her to delivery a fresh baked loaf.
+So it was time for us to step up and start baking.
 We have added some sweet cherries for some colour and sour flavour, you can omit the cherries if you like.
 Are you keen to make this recipe at home?
 Please share your photo with us hasgtag #helenaandvikki to show us your creation.

-4 1/2 cups plain flour, some extra for dusting your surface
+2 1/4 cups plain flour, extra for kneading

 1 teaspoon salt

 1/2 cup freshly squeezed orange juice

 - Preheat oven to 160°C. Combine milk, yeast and a pinch of sugar in a small bowl; set aside for 10 minutes or until foamy.
 In a stand mixer; using a dough hook; combine yeast mixture, remaining sugar, honey, butter, egg yolks and egg; mix on low to combine.
 Add flour, salt and mastic; knead in mixer on low speed to begin then increase speed to medium or knead by hand for 10 minutes or until dough is smooth and elastic and doesn’t stick to the bowl.

 - Cover the bowl and set aside in a warm place for 1 hour or until the dough has doubled in size.